 Memories of Jim are of a rowdy, hard hitting heavyweight.
 Such memories should not hide the reality of a skilfull wrestler who amongst the dubious tactics and disqualifications certainly had his days, with with wins over Billy Joyce, Tibor Szakacs, Josef Zaranoff, Mike Marino, Dave Armstrong and Eric Taylor in their prime.

-The nickname Jumping Jim resulted from his amazing dropkicks and acrobatic style.
 He was a true professional, and in the second half of his career Ultra Reliable would have been a more appropriate nickname than the commonly used Jumping Jim.

-Sign in or sign up now to read Members Only articles: Armchair Corner - Pocketing A Giant Investment
+Related article: Armchair Corner - Pocketing A Giant Investment